tgogorza/AutoDT/README.md

 # AutoDT
-Automatic Argentina Fantasy Soccer GranDT team selector This weekend project scrapes players statistics and uses genetic programming to create a ranking of best candidates for a fantasy soccer team
+Automatic Argentina Fantasy Soccer GranDT team selector.
+This weekend project scrapes players statistics and uses genetic programming to create a ranking of best candidates for a fantasy soccer team

 - GetPlayerStats: Scrapes a web site and generates a csv file with player stats for all the teams in Argentina First Division